Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsubsection{Parallel events resulting in sudden change of flexibility needs}

-In distribution grids a variety of events, including line failures or shut down of large industrial loads, can lead to a sudden change of the grid condition.
-Additionally, new events, such as load peaks due to simultaneous charging of \glspl{EV}, will be introduced to distribution grids in the upcoming years.
-If they occur during an activation period, such events may change grid condition in a way that flexibility activation is not required or even critical.
-Moreover, state-sponsored actors could launch attacks on other systems, e.g. large battery energy storage systems or industrial plants during flexibility activation periods to modify the grid condition.
-Due to the low observability of distribution grids, the detection of such events may be challenging.
+Different events, including line failures or shut down of large industrial loads, can lead to sudden change of the \glspl{DN} condition.
+Additionally, load peaks from simultaneous \gls{EV} charging and other new events will be introduced to \glspl{DN} in the upcoming years.
+If they occur during flexibility activation periods, such events may change grid condition in a way that activation is not required or even critical.
+Moreover, state-sponsored actors could launch attacks on other systems, e.g. large battery energy storage systems or industrial plants, during activation periods to modify the grid condition.
+Due to the low observability of \glspl{DN}, the detection of such events may be challenging.